lutimoth/DataSci-Projects-and-KaggleComps/Data Science Projects/ALGS Visualization/README.md

 ## Data Scraping Process
 I built out the scraper initially using BeautifulSoup as a means of understanding the overall structure of the website.
 This was followed by utilizing Pandas's built-in html reader in order to more efficiently gather tables.

-I wrote custom functions which would grab all the tables from the Liquidpedia website and then
+I wrote custom functions which would grab all the tables from the Liquidpedia website and convert them to Pandas dataframes before saving them to a csv file.

 ## Data Cleaning Process
+I cleaned the tables by remove extraneous columns and renaming column titles so that the tables can be grouped together more easily.

+There were different cleaning processes depending on the table.

 ## Data Grouping Process
+I grouped the csv files in multiple stages.
+First by each individual game, then by region, then by all the regions together.

+Some of the regions had slightly different formats and thus slightly different processes for grouping.